uvdesk/community-skeleton/guide-apache2.md

         $ sudo service apache2 status			     (For checking apache status is running or not)

+    > You can also used these alternatively commands for restart your apache:

+        $ sudo systemctl restart apache2;           # Alternatively

+        $ sudo /etc/init.d/apache2 restart;         # Alternatively

     > PHP configurations related to Apache are stored in <b> /etc/php/8.1/apache2/php.ini </b>.
     You can list all loaded PHP modules with the following command: